barsoom/ex_gridhook/README.md

 * [x] Configure CircleCI
 * [x] Deploy to heroku
 * [ ] Prevent duplication
+* [ ] Update this file with steps on how to deploy to heroku.
 * [ ] …

 ## Development